 The rest of the holiday was slightly smoother.
 One highlight was a trip to the magnificent Epidaurus (Epidavros) Theatre, designed by Polykleitos the Younger in the 4th century BC.
 The original 34 rows were extended in Roman times by another 21 rows and boy did I have severe leg ache after making my way to the top and back down again.

 The theatre is still in use and performances are held on Friday’s and Saturdays.
-Even though it was a Thursday, we were lucky enough to catch an impromptu performance by a Chinese tourist who wailed her way through a little song.
+Even though it was a Thursday, we were lucky enough to catch an impromptu performance by a random tourist who wailed her way through a little song.
 There were a few claps.

 Our last night in the Peloponnese was spent in the trendy seaport town of Nafplio, a 30 minute drive from our villa.
 The town was originally the capital of Greece, from the start of the Greek Revolution in 1821 until 1834 when King Otto decided to move the capital to Athens.